sleepyfox/world-of-workcraft/README.md

 This time around I'm less interested in execution, but more interested in how a group can use self-reflection and continuous improvement to improve not their outputs, or workflow, but rather the system of work that they work in itself.
 In 1968 Doug Engelbart gave ['The mother of all demos'](https://en.wikipedia.org/wiki/The_Mother_of_All_Demos) in which not only did he demonstrate forerunners of the mouse, windowing interfaces, hypertext and the world-wide-web, he showed how the Stanford Reasearch Institiute had build a system not only of invention, but also - arguably more importantly - to continuously refine and improve their engine of invention.

 I'm proposing something similar.
 Bootstrap and continuously improve, using reflection and concensus-based decision making to drive progress as a group.
+The kinds of quesions that we'll be considering are outlined in the [organisation page](organisation.md).
 If this sounds interesting, drop me a line.

 ## Practicalities